“The things I’ve learnt from mindfulness, and particularly the MSC course, have already changed my life for the better.”

 Self-compassion is not soft, weak, self-pitying, self-centred or selfish.
 It is the heart of the truly strong and resilient individual.
 From self-compassion arises compassion for others, bottomless strength and the freedom to be authentic, to be yourself.

-If you are in any doubt about your levels of self-compassion currently have a go at this test developed by Kristin Neff who has been researching self-compassion for more than a decade.
+Take this test to find out.
+Test developed by Dr Kristin Neff who has been researching self-compassion for more than a decade.

 Based on the bestselling book and developed by clinical psychologists at Oxford University, the course combines mindfulness with cognitive psychology.